 Methods and results: Between 2009 and 2016, patients undergoing PCI were prospectively included in the Bern PCI Registry.
-Patients were considered to be at HBR if at least 1 major criterion or 2 minor criteria were met.
-The primary endpoint was Bleeding Academic Research Consortium (BARC) 3 or 5 bleeding at 1 year; ischemic outcomes were assessed using the device-oriented composite endpoints (DOCE) of cardiac death, target-vessel myocardial infarction, and target lesion revascularization.
-Among 12,121 patients, those at HBR (n=4,781, 39.4%) had an increased risk of BARC 3 or 5 bleeding (6.4% vs. 1.9%; P<0.001) and DOCE (12.5% vs. 6.1%; P<0.001) compared with those without HBR.
-The degree of risk and prognostic value was related to the risk factors composing the criteria.
-The ARC-HBR criteria had higher sensitivity than PRECISE-DAPT score and PARIS bleeding risk score (63.8%, 53.1%, 31.9%), but lower specificity (62.7%, 71.3%, 86.5%) for BARC 3 or 5 bleeding.
+Patients were considered to be at HBR if at least one major criterion or two minor criteria were met.
+The primary endpoint was Bleeding Academic Research Consortium (BARC) 3 or 5 bleeding at one year; ischaemic outcomes were assessed using the device-oriented composite endpoints (DOCE) of cardiac death, target vessel myocardial infarction, and target lesion revascularisation.
+Among 12,121 patients, those at HBR (n=4,781, 39.4%) had an increased risk of BARC 3 or 5 bleeding (6.4% vs 1.9%; p<0.001) and DOCE (12.5% vs 6.1%; p<0.001) compared with those without HBR.
+The degree of risk and prognostic value were related to the risk factors composing the criteria.
+The ARC-HBR criteria had higher sensitivity than the PRECISE-DAPT score and the PARIS bleeding risk score (63.8%, 53.1%, 31.9%), but lower specificity (62.7%, 71.3%, 86.5%) for BARC 3 or 5 bleeding.

 Conclusions: Patients at HBR defined by the ARC-HBR criteria had a higher risk of BARC 3 or 5 bleeding as well as DOCE.
 The bleeding risk was related to its individual components.
-The ARC-HBR criteria was more sensitive to identify patients with future bleedings than other contemporary risk scores at the cost of specificity.
+The ARC-HBR criteria were more sensitive for identifying patients with future bleedings than other contemporary risk scores at the cost of specificity.
+ClinicalTrials.gov Identifier: NCT02241291